-Allow temporary and auxiliary uses in public spaces and underused properties that serve pedestrians and transit riders, such as street vendors, pop-up displays, temporary signs, seating and food trucks.
+Allow temporary and auxiliary uses in public spaces and underused properties that serve pedestrians and transit riders, such as street vendors, pop-up displays, temporary signs, seating, and food trucks.

-Reduce or eliminate regulations that require minimum amounts of parking, and where needed, instead of mandating minimum parking supply, manage parking demand.
+Reduce or eliminate regulations that require minimum amounts of parking.
+Where needed, manage parking demand with other tools such as cooperative parking or joint use parking agreements, instead of mandating minimum parking supply.